JohnFunk-Pivotal/CloudBrews-SpringCloudServices/README.md

 ```

 ##Review the Circuit Breaker Pattern
-A great description and diagram showing the Circut Breaker pattern is at:https://docs.pivotal.io/spring-cloud-services/circuit-breaker
+A great description and diagram showing the Circuit Breaker Pattern is at:https://docs.pivotal.io/spring-cloud-services/circuit-breaker

 ## Download the project